fenilmodi00/navi-akash/README.md

 - Logs are stored in the Docker container and can be viewed with `docker logs navi-akash-bot`
 - The bot will automatically restart unless explicitly stopped
 - Data is persisted in the `data` and `generatedImages` directories

+## Maintenance Scripts

+The project includes helpful maintenance scripts:

+- `build.sh`: Builds all plugins and the main project
+- `start.sh`: Starts the application and ensures the .env file exists
+- `cleanup.sh`: Removes temporary files and cleans up storage
+- `deploy.sh`: Automates production deployment with Docker

 ## Contributing